The control arm is one of the most common components you’d find in just about any car you see around.

 Upper Control Arms/Trailing Arms

 This is the type of control arm used in cars without the strut suspension system.
-They can be used for both the front and rear wheels of a vehicle, although they are primarily used for front-wheel systems.
-It often consists of upper and lower arms that have rubber bushings attached to each end.
-It is also important that you understand the symptoms of a bad upper control arm as well.
+They can be used on both the front and rear wheels of a vehicle, though they are primarily used on front-wheel-drive systems.
+It often consists of upper and lower arms with rubber bushings at each end.
+It is also important that you understand the symptoms of a bad upper control arm.

 Adjustable Control Arms

 This kind of control arm is used to adjust the vertical alignment of the vehicle’s wheels.
-It is crucial to ensure that the wheels are well aligned, especially when racing, balancing, and lifting a car is involved.
+It is crucial to ensure that the wheels are well aligned, especially when racing, balancing, or lifting a car.

 For instance, adjustable control arms come in handy when a lift kit is installed on a vehicle.
 They ensure the wheel is well aligned so that the tires have the proper traction.